Latest news – October 2021

 On the 2nd April 2019 we held a Design Consultation event focusing the two main gateways to the village: the Clachan and Printer’s Row.
 The event was very well attended and feedback received made a significant contribution to the plans, improving them and making them work for the best outcome for the village.

 In May 2019, in partnership with Balfron Community Council, Stirling Council submitted an application to Sustrans to move to the construction phase for the two main ‘gateways’ to the village: The Clachan and Printer’s Row.

 In June and July 2019, two further Design Consultation events were held focusing Buchanan Street North, Buchanan Street South, Station Road and a whole village Active Travel Plan.
 Again these events were well attended with feedback received incorporated into the final proposals for the village.

 On 5th October 2019, all the proposed plans were brought together and presented to the community.
 The story of our community driven project was shared, starting from the original concerns around road safety and the opportunities identified for active travel.
 Central to the day was the final proposals for the areas of focus in the village namely, the Clachan, Buchanan Street North, Buchanan Street South, Printers Row and Station Road.
 The presentations also showed how each proposal was developed and changed as feedback from the community was incorporated.

-Further details of all the design ideas can be found in the February 2019 newsletter, and on the Active Places website, where you can get involved in the project as it develops.
+Further details of all the design ideas can be found on the Active Places website, where you can get involved in the project as it develops.
 There is also a Twitter feed @BalfronActive.
 Further details of consultation events will be publicised here and on the Balfron Community Council noticeboards at the carpark and outside Doyle’s Café.